ome/ngff/rfc/3/index.md

 ## Overview

-OME-NGFF version 0.4 places severe restrictions on the number, names, and types of axes that are allowed in the axes metadata.
-This has had the effect of limiting the datasets in proprietary formats that *can* be meaningfully converted to NGFF.
-It has also prevented some novel datasets from being written in NGFF format.
-This RFC only removes restrictions from the specification.
-An important consequence is that all valid NGFF datasets would remain valid after this change.
+OME-NGFF version 0.4 restricts the number, names, ordering, and type of axes that are allowed in the axes metadata.
+These restrictions have limited conversion of proprietary datasets, usage by microscope vendors[^1], and usage by novel microscopy modalities[^2].

+This RFC removes these restrictions, opening NGFF to many more users within its target domain (and beyond).
+Because it *only* removes restrictions, existing valid OME-NGFF datasets will remain valid after implementation of this proposal.

 ## Background